wiltonlazary/lakeFS/docs/deploy/docker.md

 ---
-title: With Docker
-description: This guide will help you deploy your production lakeFS environment with Docker.
+description: This guide will help you deploy your production lakeFS environment with Docker
 ---

 # Deploy lakeFS on Docker

 ## Database